-In this hard news article from The Independent, Dearden sums up the Turkish Deputy Prime Minister, Bülent Arınç's, comments on women in his morality speech.
-The speech, delivered at a meeting celebrating Eid al-Fitr, called for the Turkish people to rediscover the Koran and stop moral regression.
-Arınç asserted that women should remain chaste and not laugh in public.
+In this hard news article from The Independent, Dearden sums up the Turkish Deputy in public.
 Dearden uses many direct quotes from Arınç's speech, giving the reader background on exactly what he said.
 She also quotes other people who disagree with Arınç's statements, introducing colors of opposition to the issue.